skibblenybbles/django-commando/README.md

         management.StandardCommand.option_groups
 ```

-Then, in `devutils.management.comands.grep` we'll write:
+Then, in `devutils.management.comands.searchcode` we'll write:

 ```python
 from ..searchcode import SearchCodeCommand as Command